-- Ensure pupils acquire and consolidate knowledge, skills and understanding appropriate to the subject taught. - Evaluate their own teaching critically to improve effectiveness - Establish effective working relationships and set a good example through their presentation and personal and professional conduct - Evaluate their performance and be committed to improving their practice through appropriate professional development. - Communicate effectively with learners and colleagues; - Have a commitment to collaboration and co-operative working where appropriate. - Identify and use opportunities to personalise and extend learning through out of school contexts where possible making links between in-school learning and learning in out-ofschool contexts.
+- Ensure pupils acquire and consolidate knowledge, skills and understanding appropriate to the subject taught - Evaluate their own teaching critically to improve effectiveness - Prepare and present informative reports to parents - Establish effective working relationships and set a good example through their presentation and personal and professional conduct - Evaluate their performance and be committed to improving their practice through appropriate professional development. - (a) Communicate effectively with learners and colleagues - (b) Communicate effectively with parents and carers, conveying timely and relevant information about attainment, objectives, progress and well-being - (c) Recognise that communication is a two-way process and encourage parents and carers to participate in discussions about the progress, development and well-being of children and young people. - Recognise and respect the contributions that colleagues, parents and carers can make to the development and well-being of children and young people, and to raising their levels of attainment. - Have a commitment to collaboration and co-operative working where appropriate.
+Identify and use opportunities to personalise and extend learning through out of school contexts where possible making links between in-school learning and learning in out-of-school contexts.